Pold87/blockchain-swarm-robotics/README.md

-# Managing Byzantine Robots via Blockchain Technology in a Swarm
-  Robotics Collective Decision Making Scenario
+# Managing Byzantine Robots via Blockchain Technology in a Swarm Robotics Collective Decision Making Scenario

 This repository contains the code for the paper "Managing Byzantine Robots via Blockchain Technology in a Swarm Robotics Collective Decision Making Scenario."

+## Scenario

-Using the robot swarm simulator ARGoS 3, we study a collective decision scenario, in which robots sense which of two features in an environment is the most frequent one---a best-of-$2$ problem.
+Using the robot swarm simulator ARGoS 3, we study a collective decision scenario, in which robots sense which of two features in an environment is the most frequent one---a best-of-2 problem.
 Our approach is based on the collective decision scenario of Valentini et al. Via blockchain-based smart contracts using the Ethereum protocol, we add a security layer on top of the classical approach that allows